-You need to have completed English Foundations TASC 2 or the English Studio Level 2 course or gained at least an ACAS B rating in Year 10 English to be admitted to this subject.
+You need to have completed English Foundations TASC 2 or gained at least an ACAS B rating in Year 10 English to be admitted to this subject.

 A pre-tertiary English subject is a prerequisite for study at a mainland university.